 This is arguably where the modern history of Cuban cigars can be found.
 The fertile soil around the town is ideal for the growth of tobacco crops, and you will see ramshackle sheds dotted throughout the farmlands.
 These shacks are where the tobacco is cured, and this takes around one month.
 The harvested leaves are stored in the shack and are allowed to partially dry out, reducing the water content in the leaves.

 They are then sent to the production facility for more pronounced drying, whereupon the leaves are shredded and are ready to be made into cigars.
-There are a few things you need to know about Cuban cigars if you want to grab a few to take home with you.

-1. Smoke Now or Smoke Later?
+Smoke Now or Smoke Later?

-3. Buyer Beware
+Buyer Beware

 You will encounter a number of dubious individuals who will approach you on the street and offer you some so-called authentic products, supposedly the best that have ever been produced in the history of Cuban cigars.
 In a word, no… just no. Anything bought on the street is likely to be counterfeit.

-While such cigars might be half decent and are still smokeable, they are a poor imitation of the cigars that are on sale at legitimate retailers (which are everywhere).
+While such cigars might be half decent and are still smoke-able, they are a poor imitation of the cigars that are on sale at legitimate retailers (which are everywhere).
 You might think that you’re getting a bargain, but you are most definitely being ripped off.

-4. How Many is Too Many?
+How Many is Too Many to Take Home?